-The application deadline for Fall 2017 is March 1, 2017.
+The application deadline for Spring 2018 is October 1st.
 Applications will be reviewed by the Resident Director, and the Spanish Department alongside the Office of International Programs study abroad staff after the deadline has passed.
 Once a decision has been made, applicants will be notified via their Valpo e-mail.

 Click the "Apply Now" button at the top of this page to begin an application.

 See the Budget Sheet above.
 Students pay the same tuition and general fee they would pay at Valpo.
 All financial aid (except work-study and some 'on-campus' aid) applies.
 Be sure to meet with your Financial Aid Advisor to determine the exact cost.
 Students pay one $4,000 program fee which covers housing in a homestay with two meals per day as well as group travel/excursions, activities and some meals.